NASCAR O'Reilly Auto Parts Series at Indianapolis Motor Speedway

+Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held at Indianapolis Motor Speedway, in Speedway, Indiana, since 2012.

+Current race

-The Pennzoil 250 is a NASCAR Xfinity Series stock car race held at Indianapolis Motor Speedway.
-Connor Zilisch is the defending race winner.
+The Pennzoil 250 is a NASCAR O'Reilly Auto Parts Series stock car race held at Indianapolis Motor Speedway.
+Carson Kvapil is the defending race winner.

-It takes place the Saturday of Kroger Super Weekend.
-This race replaced the Kroger 200, which had been held at the nearby Lucas Oil Indianapolis Raceway Park for the previous 30 years.

 History

 In 2012, NASCAR announced that their second-tier series would run a race at IMS.
 It was called the Indiana 250.
 From 2014 to 2018, the race was known as the Lilly Diabetes 250.

-For 2016, as part of the Xfinity "Dash for Cash" format, the race was 250 miles in total, but two 20-lap heat races, similar to the Can-Am Duel, was to be added to be run prior to the 60-lap main event.
+For 2016, as part of the Xfinity "Dash 4 Cash" format, the race was 250 miles in total, but two 20-lap heat races, similar to the Can-Am Duel, was to be added to be run prior to the 60-lap main event.

 On January 15, 2020, new track owner Roger Penske announced that the race would move from the oval to the track's infield road course; Penske had purchased the track in late-2019.
 Despite the switch, the NASCAR Cup Series' Brickyard 400 continued to race on the oval, although the Cup race did move to the road course the next season.
-Royal Dutch Shell took over as title sponsor of the race, renaming it the Pennzoil 150 after their Pennzoil brand.
+Shell plc took over as title sponsor of the race, renaming it the Pennzoil 150 after their Pennzoil brand.

 On March 26, 2020, as part of changes to the 2020 IndyCar Series schedule to account for the COVID-19 pandemic, it was announced that the series' GMR Grand Prix—an IMS road course race typically held as a prelude to the Indianapolis 500—would be postponed to July 4, 2020, and form an IndyCar/NASCAR double-header with the Pennzoil 150.

 On September 28, 2023, it was announced that the Cup and Xfinity Series races at Indianapolis would return to the oval in 2024, reviving the Brickyard 400 and the Xfinity race known as the Pennzoil 250.